FjjDessoyCaraballo/makefile-tutorial/README.md

 fdessoy@fdessoy-420  ~/projects/tutorial   main ± 
 ```

 As you can see, with those simple lines we managed to get some helpful messages to the terminal.
 Also, it looks cool, right?
+Don't forget to star this repo and share with other people that might need this!